-In a given quarter or fiscal year, our reported gross margins arise from both communities previously impaired and communities not previously impaired.
+In a given quarter, our reported gross margins arise from both communities previously impaired and communities not previously impaired.
 In addition as indicated above, certain gross margin amounts arise from recoveries of prior period costs, including warranty items that are not directly tied to communities generating revenue in the period.
 Home closings from communities previously impaired would, in most instances, generate very low or negative gross margins prior to the impact of the previously recognized impairment.
 Gross margins at each home closing are higher for a particular community after an impairment because the carrying value of the underlying land was previously reduced to the present value of future cash flows as a result of the impairment, leading to lower cost of sales at the home closing.
-This improvement in gross margin resulting from one or more prior impairment sis frequently referred to in the aggregate as the "impairment turn" or "flow-back" of impairments within the reporting period.
-The amount of this impairment turn may exceed the gross margin for that asset prior to the impairment would have been negative.
+This improvement in gross margin for an invividual impaired asset if the gross margin for that asset prior to the impairment would have been negative.
 The extent to which this impairment turn is greater than the reported gross margin for the individual asset is related to the specific historical cost basis of that individual asset.

 The asset valuations which result from our impairment calculations are based on discounted cash flow analyses and are not derived by simply applying prospective gross margins to individual communities.
 As such, impaired communities may have gross margins that are somewhat higher or lower than the gross margin for unimpaired communities.
 The mix of home closings in any particular quarter varies to such an extent that comparisons between previously impaired and never impaired communities would not be a reliable way to ascertain profitability trends or to assess the accuracy of previous valuation estimates.
 In addition, since any amount of impairment turn is tied to individual lots in specific communities it will vary considerably from period to period.
-As a result of these factors, we review the impairment turn impact on gross margins for impaired communities that are comparable to our unimpaired communities.
-For fiscal 2012, the homebuilding gross margin from our continuing operations was 10.4% and excluding interest and inventory impairments, it was 17.7%.
-Excluding the aforementioned warranty recovery, our fiscal 2012 homebuilding gross margin without I&A and interest would have been 16.6%.
+As a result of these factors, we review the impairment turn impact on gross margins on a trailing 12-month basis rather than a quarterly basis as a way of considering whether our impairment calculations are resulting in gross margin for impaired communities are comparable to our unimpaired communities.
+For fiscal 2013, the homebuilding gross margin from our continuing operations was 16.6% and excluding interest and inventory impairments, it was 20.0%.
 For the same period, homebuilding gross margins were as follows in those communities that have previously been impaired:

-Homebuilding Gross Margin from previously impaired communities:

-0 0 1 5 1 Pre-impairment turn gross margin (14.5)% Impact of interest amortized to COS related to these communities 6.9 % Pre-impairment turn gross margin, excluding interest amortization (7.6)% Impact of impairment turns 23.3 % Gross margin (post impairment turns), excluding interest 15.7 %
+Homebuilding Gross Margin from previously impaired communities: Pre-impairment turn gross margin (3.0)% Impact of interest amortized to COS related to these communities 3.5 % Pre-impairment turn gross margin, excluding interest amortization 0.5 % Impact of impairment turns 19.3 % Gross margin (post impairment turns), excluding interest 19.8 %

-These previously impaired communities represented 31% of our closings in fiscal 2012.
-Their lower post-impairment turn average gross margin negatively impacted our overall homebuilding gross margins during fiscal 2012.
-As these communities continue to close out, we expect the impact on our overall homebuilding gross margin to be reduced.
+These previously impaired communities represented 25% of our closings in fiscal 2013.
+As these communities continue to close out, we expect the impact on our overall homebuilding gross margin to be further reduced.